Refresh Flow Data Using Incremental Refresh

 From the Flow pane, click the drop-down on the Run button next to the Output step.

 If one input with incremental refresh enabled is associated with multiple outputs, those outputs must be run together and must use the same refresh type.
-When you run your refresh in Tableau Prep Builder, a dialog shows letting you know that you must run both outputs together.
+When you run your refresh in Tableau Prep, a dialog shows letting you know that you must run both outputs together.